How I Work:

 I work on web and mobile user interfaces from prototype stage through to visual design.
 Not exclusively, but I most often end up working with technology clients.
 About half of them are startups.

-Although, in the context of web design, I started as a front-end web developer/designer, and have a very good understanding of HTML, CSS and Java Script, these days I team up with people who can do that part of a project much better than I ever will.
+Originally, in the context of web design, I started as a front-end web developer and designer.
+Although I have a good HTML, CSS and Java Script skill set, these days I team up with other people for development too.

 An identity design project is typically spread over five to eight weeks.
 That takes into account the time that is required for me to work on the project and client to provide feedback.